minjiexm/uvm_scratch/README.md

 You should see "Hellow world from UVM!" in the simulation log.

-## Stage 4: Generate a clock in verolog domain
+## Stage 4: Generate a clock in verilog domain

 In testbench.sv, add an signal named clock;